OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/Warwick.md

 ## Activities 1/2

-- John Cremona was on study leave from mid-September to mid-December, but spent much of that time working on LMFDB matters which are relevant to WP6.
+- John Cremona was on study leave from mid-September to mid-December 2015, spending much of that time working on LMFDB matters relevant to WP6.

-- Work on LMFDB (funded externally by EPSRC and ICERM) has included better documentation of the database contents (constitutent databases and collections, definition of data fields and types) towards Task 6.8 (LMFDB Case Study), part of WP6.
+- Work on LMFDB (funded externally by EPSRC and ICERM) has included better documentation of the database contents (constituent databases and collections, definition of data fields and types) towards Task 6.8 (LMFDB Case Study), part of WP6.